-For a pub with a great atmosphere in the evenings, head to the tiny Kilmartin Hotel, only a three-minute walk.
+For a pub with a great atmosphere, head to the tiny Kilmartin Hotel, only a three-minute walk from the castle.
 The food is homely, and there are monthly guest ales and single malts.

 At Kilmartin Church, a collection of sculptured stones ranging in date from around 900 to the 1600s call the graveyard home.

 Kilmartin Glen has a long and rich history.
 Standing stones and burial cairns were erected here, some nearly 5,000 years ago.